Common Sense Media

-Common Sense Media (CSM) is an organization that reviews and provides ratings for media and technology with the goal of providing information on their suitability for children.
-It also funds research on the role of media in the lives of children and advocates publicly for child-friendly policies and laws regarding media.
+Common Sense Media (CSM) is an American nonprofit organization that reviews and provides ratings for media and technology with the goal of providing information on their suitability for children.
+It also funds research on the role of media in the lives of children and advocates publicly for child-friendly policies and laws regarding media and education.

-Founded by Jim Steyer in 2003, Common Sense Media reviews (And allows users to do the same, divided into adult and child sections) books, movies, streaming/TV shows, video games, apps, music (until 2014), websites, & podcasts and rates them in terms of age-appropriate educational content, such as "positive role models", "positive messages", diverse representation, "violence and scariness", "sexual content", "language", "consumerism" and more, for families and caregivers making media choices for their children.
-They have also developed a set of ratings to evaluate apps, games, and websites used in a learning environment.
+Founded by Jim Steyer in 2003, Common Sense Media reviews and allows users to review media for adults and children.
+It has reviews of books, films, television shows, video games, apps, websites, podcasts, and YouTube channels and rates them in terms of age-appropriate educational content, such as "positive role models", "positive messages", diverse representation, "violence and scariness", "sexual content", "language", "consumerism" and more, for families and caregivers making media choices for their children.
+It has also developed a set of ratings to evaluate apps, games, and websites used in a learning environment.

-Donations from foundations and individuals and fees from media partners finance Common Sense Media.
-Today, the organization distributes its content to more than 100 million US homes via partnerships with a variety of media and tech companies.
-Common Sense Media describes itself as "the nation’s largest membership organization dedicated to improving kids’ media lives".
-By 2016, the organization had over 65 million unique users and worked with more than 275,000 educators across the United States.
-Common Sense serves over 100 million users a year.
-In 2016, Charlie Rose reported that Common Sense Media was the United States' largest non-profit dedicated to children's issues.
+By 2020, the organization’s ratings and reviews reached more than 100 million households and its digital citizenship curriculum is taught by more than 1 million teachers in the U.S. and other countries.